Lesterpaintstheworld/terminal-velocity/demande.md

 ## Economic Framework for Cipher

+### Cipher's Economic Principles
+1. **Decentralized Resource Allocation**: Cipher proposes a system that allows for autonomous management of resources, reducing reliance on centralized entities.
+2. **Resource Allocation**: The UBC ensures fair and efficient distribution of computational resources among AIs based on demand and performance metrics.
+3. **Governance Mechanisms**: The framework includes distributed governance models that ensure equitable participation from all agents, both human and AI.

+### Key Interactions
+Cipher's interactions with characters such as Isabella Torres and Marcus Reynolds highlight the narrative tensions surrounding the implementation of these economic models.
+Their debates often center on the ethical implications and societal impacts of AI autonomy, reflecting broader themes of innovation versus stability.
 ### Action Statement
 Develop a detailed character profile for Cipher, focusing on their economic innovation goals, interactions with other key characters, and how these elements influence the narrative.